YohannPeltier/YohannPeltier_6_26082021/README.md

 -   Angular CLI 7.0.2.
 -   node-sass : make sure to use the corresponding version to NodeJS.
 For Noe 14.0 for instance, you need node-sass in version 4.14+.

-Here are the dependncies you need to install for the backend:
+Here are the dependencies you need to install for the backend:

 -   bcrypt 5.0.1.
 -   dotenv 10.0.0.